Search

 </div>

 All necessary styles are already included in Rare Styles.
-Pagefind also ships with its own default styles and JavaScript.
-Include them inside the <head> section of your layout:
+Pagefind ships its own default styles (pagefind-ui.css) and JavaScript (pagefind-ui.js) — those are what render the actual search box.

 <link rel="stylesheet" href="/pagefind/pagefind-ui.css">